 I received an email yesterday from one of the editors at BlogHer informing me that they loved one of my recent posts and were planning on spotlighting me and the post on the BlogHer homepage and the BlogHer Moms tab!
 It’s a post I really enjoyed writing…but especially enjoyed reading all of the amazing and honest comments from fellow moms.
 My hope was (and still is) that it helps those expectant moms who may have put on “too much weight” during their pregnancy despite eating healthy and staying active – as you can see from the comments, there are MANY healthy, active women who put on more than the recommended weight.
 If you haven’t read the post yet or want to head over to show some love, here is the link on the BlogHer site!
 Pregnancy Weight Gain Guidelines – do they really help moms?

-I am in the running to be on the cover of Runner’s World Magazine and would LOVE your vote (takes five seconds!)
 Are you on Twitter, Instagram or Facebook?
 Let’s connect! ——– I had another post planned for today, but after I received an email from a reader yesterday (that I have not been able to get out of my head), I felt this issue needed to be addressed and discussed.
 Below is a quick synopsis of the email I received(I want to keep her anonymous): Reader X is pregnant with her first child.
 She’s an extremely active (biked 100 miles just before she got pregnant), petite woman ( she would get turned away if she tried to donate blood), who has continued to eat healthy and remain active during the early part of her pregnancy.
 She gained 10 pounds in her first trimester and although she was initially okay with this weight gain, is now distraught because her doctor gave her a hard time about it at her last appointment.
 I briefly talked about my weight gain during my first pregnancy in a previous post.
 I am not ashamed to admit that I gained 9 pounds by week 10.
-I was Continue Reading →
+I was eating healthy, running, and maintaining my usual active lifestyle (occasionally biking, walking, doing the elliptical and strength training).
+The numbers on the Continue Reading →

 In case you missed it, Part 1 can be found here and Part 2 can be found here.
 By the end of the 2nd trimester, I was averaging between 30-40 mi/wk while running anywhere from 4-10 mi/day.
 My “easy” pace had begun to slow down – instead of an 8:30 pace, most runs were now around 9:00 min/mile.
 I had heard numerous times that the 2nd trimester was the honeymoon phase of pregnancy…after experiencing it, I could not agree MORE!
 For most of the 2nd trimester, I was able to run 6x days a week and was actually running more at 25 weeks then I was at 10 weeks.
 My belly was slowly growing, but it was still small enough to not get in the way while running.
 The occasional nausea I felt in the 1st trimester was gone and my energy levels were through the roof.
 There were days where I felt like I could run forever – and I often turned planned short runs into long, slow ones (upwards of 10 miles) because I felt great.
 Races I completed Since I felt so great during the 2nd trimester, I decided to sign up for a few local races.
 I ran the Fitness Mind, Body and Continue Reading →